carlcastanas/IT-curriculum-guide/README.md

 - **Online Communities:** Participate in tech discussions on platforms like [Stack Overflow](https://stackoverflow.com/) and [Reddit](https://www.reddit.com/r/learnprogramming/).
 - **Stay Curious:** Explore emerging technologies and trends to stay up-to-date in the ever-evolving IT landscape.
 - **Continuous Learning:** Dedicate time to ongoing learning, even beyond the core curriculum.
-- **Company's Facebook Page:** Follow our [iCreatechs Facebook page](https://www.facebook.com/icreatechs) for additional IT insights and updates.
+- **Company's Facebook Page:** Follow our [Icreatechs Facebook page](https://www.facebook.com/icreatechs) for additional IT insights and updates.
 - **Collaboration on Discord:** Join our [Discord group](https://discord.com/invite/44JBBe62fx) with 17k members to code and collaborate together.
-- **Facebook Group Community:** Be part of our [iCreatechs Community Facebook group](https://www.facebook.com/groups/icreatechs.community) with 90k members to collectively enhance coding skills.
+- **Facebook Group Community:** Be part of our [Icreatechs Community Facebook group](https://www.facebook.com/groups/icreatechs.community) with 90k members to collectively enhance coding skills.

 ## How to Contribute